 About New Harmony High

 New Harmony High will be a game-changing public high school, using students' passions, talents, and skills to address the very real challenge of coastal change.
-Bobbie Hill, New Harmony High team lead, sums up our vision: “Our dream for New Harmony High is to create an environment for students to explore the connections between their individual interests, their local communities, and the world.
+Bobbie Hill, New Harmony High design team lead, sums up our vision: “Our dream for New Harmony High is to create an environment for students to explore the connections between their individual interests, their local communities, and the world.
 Through a robust real-world teaching and learning model, the school will directly integrate student learning with a dominant issue for our region – coastal restoration.”

 XQ: The Super School Project launched in September 2015 as an open call to rethink and design the next American high school.
 Thousands of School Builders, and tens of thousands of supporters from towns and cities across all 50 states have united to take on this important work.
 Teams of students, teachers, parents, community leaders and many more came together to conceptualize innovative models for 21st century learning.